taddes/Algos-And-Data-Structs-JS/5.Problem Solving Patterns/problem_solving_patterns.md

     * For example, a linear structure like a list or string, and you want to search for a pair of values, or something that meets a condition.
 Iterate or move through in a certain way.

 ### Sliding Window
-* This pattern involves creating a window which can either ba an array or number from one position to another.
+* This pattern involves creating a window which can either ba an array, sub array or number from one position to another.
 * Depending on a certain condition, the window either increases or closes (and a new window is created).
 * Useful for keeping track of a subset of data in an array/string, etc.
+    * Ex.
+In an array or string, find the longest sequence of unique characters.
+    * Ex.
+Finding a max sub array, where within an array, you fix the maximum possuble sum of consecutive n elements.

 ### Divide and Conquer
 * Dividing a data set into smaller chunks and then repeating a process with a subset of data